vuongducphuong/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/adyen.rst

 Configure the payment method
 ----------------------------

-First, go to :menuselection:`Point of Sale --> Configuration --> Settings --> Payment Terminals`,
+First, go to :menuselection:`Điểm bán hàng --> Configuration --> Settings --> Payment Terminals`,
 and enable :guilabel:`Adyen`.
 Then, go to :menuselection:`Configuration --> Payment Methods` and create a new payment method.
 Select :guilabel:`Adyen` in the :guilabel:`Use a Payment Terminal` field.